wisecode-org/snoopy-os-provision/README.md

 - Patches `isolinux` configurations for improved boot behavior.
 - Rebuilds the ISO using `xorriso` with proper hybrid BIOS+UEFI support.
 - Uploads the resulting ISO as a build artifact.

-Example SSH keys and hashed passwords for automated login.
-Fully documented and reproducible.

 ## How to build the ISO